Skip to content

 pip install "marimo[recommended]"

-uv pip install "marimo[recommended]"
+uv add "marimo[recommended]"

 conda install -c conda-forge marimo duckdb altair polars openai ruff